yeoman/yeoman.io/app/_posts/blog/2015-04-27-state-of-the-moustache-2015.md

 excerpt: Digest of what's new in the Yeoman ecosystem
 ---

-> this is a post by team member [Addy Osmani](https://github.com/addyosmani). <br>In this issue we cover generators for React, ES6, desktop apps and more.
+> This is a post by team member [Addy Osmani](https://github.com/addyosmani). <br>In this issue we cover generators for React, ES6, desktop apps and more.

 ## Intro